eunsaemy/dictionary-attack/README.md

  - does NOT support:
     - Blowfish
     - DES
- - writes results into a log file
+ - writes results into a generated log file
  - sets path to shadow file
  - sets path to dictionary file
  - exits the program on prompt